This is a guide to help intrepid travellers who want to visit Paricutin volcano in Western Mexico.

 On your return from the volcano either by foot or by horse, you can visit the remains of the lava engulfed church.
 It’s quite a sight to see and as a photographer it makes for some really interesting shots.

-There are no barriers or restrictions on visiting the church but just be prepared to climb amongst the lava rocks.
+There are no barriers or restrictions on visiting the church so just be prepared to climb amongst the lava rocks.
 Near the church there are food stalls and souvenir shops which mostly cater for domestic tourists.

 Angahuan is a small village with accommodation and camping available at Cabañas Vistas del Paricutin Angahuan.
 Here accommodation consists of bungalows (Cabañas) with various beds in each.